 If you’ve taken all the steps mentioned above and your Leopard Gecko is still refusing to eat, you should seek the advice of a vet, as it may be indicative of a serious health issue.

-The best way to insure your Leopard Gecko gets all the vitamins and minerals it needs is by gut loading the insects you feed it.
+The best way to insure your Leopard Gecko gets all the vitamins and minerals it needs is by gut loading the insects you feed him.

-Gut loading means feeding the bugs you intend to use as food for your gecko nutritious food before you give them to your Leopard Gecko to eat.
+Gut loading means feeding the insects nutritious food before you give them to your Leopard Gecko to eat.
 It is recommended to gut load the insects 12 hours before feeding them to your gecko.

 Make sure to change the crickets’ food regularly, to avoid the build-up of mould.